kshirsagarkiran/nvidia-ai-ceo/README.md

 | `NEAR_DUPLICATE_THRESHOLD` | 0.92 | document-level near-duplicate cutoff |
 | `VALIDATION_THRESHOLD` | 0.5 | min support confidence for a recommendation to be "validated" |
 | `MAX_AGENT_ITERATIONS` | 2 | max planning passes; re-plans only if a pass validates zero recommendations |

+## 🔬 Open Research Questions

+Building this system surfaced questions I'm actively interested in exploring — they sit at the intersection of grounding verification, interpretability, and agent trustworthiness:

+1. **Internalization.** The NLI verification gate is external — the model is caught being unfaithful rather than knowing it.
+Can models learn robust *internal* representations of "grounded vs. ungrounded" that generalize across domains, replacing the post-hoc filter with a structural property?
+2. **Probe-based faithfulness monitoring.** Could adapter probes trained on model internals serve as **real-time faithfulness monitors** — verifying that a model's stated reasoning matches its actual computation, at the representation level rather than the text level?
+3. **Scaling behavior of unfaithful fluency.** Does the rate of unfaithful-but-fluent outputs increase with model capability — and does external verification keep pace, or does more convincing hallucination eventually defeat text-level entailment checking?
+4. **Verification vs. performance trade-offs.** This system drops unsupported outputs entirely.
+What is the right frontier between faithfulness enforcement and task usefulness, and can that trade-off be learned per-domain rather than hand-tuned (`VALIDATION_THRESHOLD`)?